OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/03-reading-a-pot.md

+// TODO: general arduino dock: fix tenses and pluralization

 ## Reading an Potentiometer {#arduino-kit-reading-a-pot}

 <!-- // this experiment will use a potentiometer to control brightness of an LED -->

 So far, we've been using a program to control output pins.
 Let's try using physical user input to control our software!
 This experiment will use a potentiometer (trimpot) to control brightness of an LED.
-Before we begin, let's take a look at the trimpot and one way to change the brightness of the LED.
+Before we begin, let's take a look at the trimpot and one way to change the brightness of an LED.

+### Variable Resistor

+// TODO: write a small intro to variable resistors, how they're resistors whose resistance value can be changed

 ### Potentiometer

 <!-- // description that a pot is essentially a variable resistor, we can tell -->

-The trimpot (trimmer potentiometer) is essentially two variable resistors (R1 and R2) connected in series.
+The trimmer potentiometer, also known as a trimpot, is essentially two variable resistors (R1 and R2) connected in series.
 The total resistance of the two variable resistors (R1 + R2) will always be the same as the value of the trimpot, in our case 10KΩ.
 However, we can turn the knob on the trimpot to decrease the resistance of one resistor and at the same time increase the resistance of the other resistor.
 If we turn the knob to either end, one resistor will be 0Ω will the other one will be 10KΩ.

 <!-- // TODO: Image of a trimpot -->

 One variable resistor is between the left and middle pin of the trimpot while the other one is between the middle and right pin of the trimpot.
 If we connect the trimpot as a voltage divider as shown below, we will be able to vary the output voltage from 0V to the input voltage (5V) by simply turning the knob!

 <!-- // TODO: add schematic and equation of voltage divider. -->

+// TODO: find a good description of voltage dividers and insert a blurb and the link

 ### Dimming an LED